 Tractor trailer accidents are among the most devastating to experience.
 If you have been involved in such an accident, you unfortunately understand firsthand how difficult it can be to recoup from catastrophic injuries that are often a result of just such accidents.
 From spinal damage to traumatic brain injuries and other horrible afflictions, the road to recovery can be long, difficult and paved with legal procedures that you know little to nothing about.
-Trust SMA Law Group to handle the big insurance companies in the fallout of your tractor trailer accident.
-We have a long history of helping accident victims just like you get the compensation to which they are entitled when the worst case scenario occurs.
+Trust SMT Legal to handle the big insurance companies in the fallout of your tractor-trailer accident.
+We have a long history of helping accident victims just like you get the compensation to which they are entitled when the worst-case scenario occurs.

 Who’s to Blame in Tractor-Trailer Accidents?